Softcadbury/softcadbury.github.io/_posts/2022-05-10-versionize-stored-procedures-with-entity-framework.markdown

 ## Feedbacks

-If you have any comments, please feel free to create an issue <a href="https://github.com/Softcadbury/softcadbury.github.io/issues">here</a>
+If you have any comments, please feel free to create an issue [here](https://github.com/Softcadbury/softcadbury.github.io/issues)